Dberko/py-junos-eznc/README.md

 # ABOUT

 _Junos PyEZ_ is a Python library to remotely manage/automate Junos devices.
-The user is ***NOT*** required: (a) to be a "Software Programmer™", (b) have sophisticated knowledge of Junos, or (b) have a complex understanding of the Junos XML API.
+The user is ***NOT*** required: (a) to be a "Software Programmer™", (b) have sophisticated knowledge of Junos, or (c) have a complex understanding of the Junos XML API.

 This library was built for two types of users: